 A new kitchen gadget here, a couple of video games there – and the junk rapidly piles up.

-This will probably change.
-Remote work has taken unprecedented proportions in 2020 and many people now spend more time than ever in their homes.
+That will probably change.
+Remote work has taken unprecedented proportions in 2020, and many people now spend more time than ever in their homes.